dotnet/designs/accepted/2022/enable-512-vectors.md

 `EVEX` encoding allows for more features than just emitting `AVX512` family of instructions; however, as a first pass, we propose to implement the mininum EVEX encoding to generate the instructions for the `Vector512<T>` API surface above.
 This represents an "MVP" for 512-bit vectors and EVEX encoding in RyuJIT.

 In the following section, we detail the additional features of `EVEX` encoding that we plan to incorporate into RyuJIT to realize the full power of AVX512, but these will be added after the MVP.

-(Anthony: I don't know if I want to say this, but this is what MSFT will want.
-We want to get the full power of EVEX in ASAP.)

 ### Further Internal Upgrades Specific to `AVX512`/`EVEX` for Additional Optimizations